The AJF promotes media freedom worldwide and the right of journalists to report the news in freedom and safety.

 This includes working with Australian governments to ensure legislation supports media freedom, and campaigning in the Asia–Pacific region, wherever journalists are censored, threatened, imprisoned or killed.

 The AJF was conceived of by three people: lawyer Chris Flynn, journalist Peter Greste, and strategic communications consultant Peter Wilkinson (also a former journalist).
 Flynn and Wilkinson worked with the Greste family to free Peter from his 400-day incarceration in Egypt.
-Subsequently, the three recognised the ongoing threats to the freedom of journalists and of the media more broadly across the South East Asian region.
+Subsequently, the three recognised the ongoing threats to the freedom of journalists, the media more broadly and the public’s right to know across the Asia–Pacific region.

 The day-to-day operations are managed by an executive director.